painsavvy walk & talk

 How much does it cost?

 There’s no cost!
-This is a free community program led by Mari Hodges and hosted by the YMCA.
-You just need to register at the YMCA online at https://bit.ly/49xfGSd or come early the first time to register in person.
-Please bring your ID to register.
+This is a free community program led by Mari Hodges and hosted by the Missoula Public Library.
+No registration required.

 More information